NextDoorTutor/graphql-inherit-transformer/README.md

 This is a custom GraphQL transformer for using with AWS AppSync and Amplify.

-It allows you to add inheritance to types such that a type can inherit all attributes from a parent type without the need for repetition
+It allows you to add inheritance to types such that they can inherit all attributes from a parent type without the need for repetition of attributes

 # graphql-inherit-transformer